 For example, a Chinese manufacturer could ship a t-shirt that weighs 1 pound (about 453 grams) to Cincinnati.
 The cost to send this small parcel from China to the US would be less than $2.
 To ship that same t-shirt from Miami to Cincinnati, you’d have to pay $6.70 for Priority Mail, since most domestic packages over 13 ounces must be shipped by Priority.

 Although the US t-shirt in this example would arrive much more quickly, there’s almost a $5 difference in shipping costs.
-This gives the Chinese eCommerce seller a competitive edge on shipping costs.
+This gave the Chinese eCommerce seller a competitive edge on shipping costs.
 If he can offer his products at lower prices, that’s hard for a US-based seller to beat.

 The threat of changes in the Universal Postal Union treaty has sent ripples through the eCommerce industry worldwide.
 The changes in international postal pricing could affect carriers like FedEx and DHL.
 ECommerce retailers and consumers will also notice the changes starting in July 2020.